 All major national retail and grocery pharmacy chains participate in the BCBSMT pharmacy network.
-Please look for pharmacies by ZIP code at the Pharmacy Finder or call customer service with specific questions.
+Search for pharmacies by ZIP code using the Pharmacy Finder or call customer service with specific questions.

 19. Are there any pharmacies where BCBSMT has a discount?

 Yes, all participating pharmacies offer members the BCBSMT contracted rates.
 You can minimize your coinsurance by shopping for the best price at any of our participating pharmacies.
 Or you may save by using either of our mail-order pharmacies, AllianceRx Walgreens Pharmacy or Express Scripts® Pharmacy.

-Visit the AllianceRx Walgreens Prime website to learn more.
+Visit the AllianceRx Walgreens Pharmacy or Express Scripts® Pharmacy website to learn more.

-Prime Therapeutics LLC has an ownership interest in AllianceRx Walgreens Prime, a central specialty pharmacy and home delivery pharmacy, is contracted to provide mail pharmacy services to members of Blue Cross and Blue Shield of Montana.
-Prime Therapeutics LLC, provides pharmacy benefit management services for Blue Cross and Blue Shield of Montana and is owned by 18 Blue Cross and Blue Shield Plans, subsidiaries or affiliates of those plans.
+AllianceRx Walgreens Pharmacy, a central specialty and home delivery pharmacy, is contracted to provide mail pharmacy services to members of Blue Cross and Blue Shield of Montana.
+Prime Therapeutics LLC provides pharmacy benefit management services for Blue Cross and Blue Shield of Montana and is owned by 18 Blue Cross and Blue Shield Plans, subsidiaries or affiliates of those plans.

 20. What happens after I enroll in a plan?